Setup Python Development Environment in Visual Studio Code

 We will use Anaconda primarily for its Python interpreter.

 Download and install the latest version of Anaconda for the latest version of Python here.
-If the installer asks you whether you want to add Anaconda to your PATH variable, click yes!
+If the installer offers an “advanced” option to add Anaconda to your PATH variable, click yes!

 Download and install Git